The biggest British Airways IT meltdown WTF: 200 systems in the critical path?

 How many organisations, BA included, have a detailed model of why their systems are fit for purpose?
 Just as the space shuttle was "necessarily" good for 1 in 105, how many IT systems are claimed to be five nines on the basis of a box and line diagram showing the presence of duplicate resilient systems?
 Are the models used by IT management to understand the underlying failure rate of their systems any better than the ones used by NASA management to achieve their necessary 99.999?

-It is unlikely that any of the 200 systems BA needs functional to keep operating is a simple computational unit.
+It is unlikely that any of the 200 systems BA needs to be functional to keep operating is a simple computational unit.
 Each of these sub-systems will themselves have complex internal interdependencies between the servers, network, storage and the software that come together to deliver the function.
 The sheer number of potential points of failure that BA was exposed to is hard to believe.
 Fortunately, as a default they fail very, very rarely, so it is easy to believe that failure simply cannot occur.

 It is clear that BA is suffering from criticality bloat.
 They have permitted systems to be added to the critical business path willy-nilly.
-The systems fail so rarely that surely this cannot be a problem – but what about the system you add to the critical delivery path but don't know about.
+The systems fail so rarely that surely this cannot be a problem – but what about the system you add to the critical delivery path but don't know about?

 When confronted with complexity people have an inevitable tendency to retreat into hope and historic belief.
 One consequence of this is that if an event hasn't happened yet, it is very unlikely to ever happen.
 In probability circles this is called the gambler's fallacy, the base of a significant fraction of the earnings currently achieved on the web – a great example is the so-called guaranteed winning "doubling" strategy for roulette.